qserena/05-solo-project-movie-watchlist/README.md

 ## Description
 This app has two pages:
 - One search page which fetches movies from the [Open Movie Database API](https://www.omdbapi.com).
-For each search item you could add the movie in question to the Watchlist.
+For each search result item you could add the movie in question to the Watchlist.
+The movie is then saved to localstorage.
-- One Watchlist page where your saved movies are listed.
+- One Watchlist page where your saved movies are read from localstorage, and listed on the page.
 <br/>
 <br/>
 <img src="movie-watchlist.png" alt="Screenshot." width="400px"/>